ssciwr/iwr-interactive-visualization/README.md

 - to change the location of data.json
   - find `"fileadmin/templates/iwr_vis/data.json"` in [bundle.js](https://github.com/ssciwr/iwr-interactive-visualization/blob/gh-pages/bundle.js) and replace with desired url

-## How to build and preview locally
+## How to build and view locally

-First time:
+Initial setup:

 - clone this repo
   - `git clone https://github.com/ssciwr/iwr-interactive-visualization.git`